 Eligibilty

 Campers of other faiths are welcome at Oakcrest.
 Standards of The Church of Jesus Christ of Latter-day Saints will be followed and taught at camp.
-If a young woman resides in a participating stake and is a nonmember, she may register with that stake and pay the $230.00 participating fee.
+If a young woman resides in a participating stake and is not a member, she may register with that stake and pay the $230.00 participating fee.
 Campers of other faiths who do not belong to an Oakcrest participating stake may register during our open enrollment period beginning April 1.
 The fee for open enrollment is $255.00.
-All campers must have the signatures of the bishops from the wards in which they reside on their Signature Forms.
+All campers must have the signatures of the bishops from the wards in which they reside on their Permission and Medical Release Forms.

 Campers from Another Stake